amj133/bike-share/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Visit the deployed site at: https://enigmatic-spire-10343.herokuapp.com/

 ### Installing

-A step by step series of examples that tell you have to get a development env running.
+Follow these steps to install the bike share application locally and run the development environment.
 Clone the repository to your local computer using the command below:

 ```
 git clone https://github.com/amj133/bike-share.git